robsalasco/sinimr/README.md

 #> 6 1404         HUARA 2017 INGRESOS POR FONDO COMÚN MUNICIPAL 1406921
 ```

-The geometries are available in long format using the `geometry==T`
+The geometries are available in long format using the `geometry=T`
 argument.
 By default it uses the **comunal** geographies but the
 **limite urbano censal** is also available.
 The switches are
 `unit="comunas"` and `unit="limites"`.
 Note: Using **limites** not all